Wall Street Pummels Agenus Inc. (AGEN) After Recent Earnings Report

-Agenus Inc. (NASDAQ:AGEN) went up by 2.35% from its latest closing price compared to the recent 1-year high of $3.37.
-The company’s stock price has collected 0.77% of gains in the last five trading sessions.
+Agenus Inc. (NASDAQ:AGEN) changed by 0.00% from its latest closing price compared to the recent 1-year high of $3.37.
+The company’s stock price has collected -1.92% of loss in the last five trading sessions.

 Is It Worth Investing in Agenus Inc. (NASDAQ :AGEN) Right Now?